christhefrog/vscode-c-runner/README.md

 - Windows
 - MinGW (gcc compiler added to path)

-## Build config
+## Config

-When first using c-runner, it will create a c-runner.json file in the workspace directory
+When first using c-runner, it will create a c-runner.json file in the workspace directory\
 An example c-runner.json file:
 ```
 {